 Values from the order can be stored as keywords in the PDF, so the printer no longer has to log into the system to read such metadata, but can extract them directly from the PDF.

 It is now possible to define individual bitmap and vector fonts.
-This allows you to use icons etc. as if they were regular text characters.
+This allows the use of icons etc. as if they were regular text characters.

-The PDFs of already placed orders can be reused through a dedicated element when ordering another template.
+The PDF of already placed orders can be reused through a dedicated element when ordering another template.

 Forwarding of orders is now only possible within the users own user group.

 The default address for the delivery can be deactivated in the template editing section under orders.

 It is now possible to configure an individual "header" for the emails.

 The support email address for error messages can be configured independantly from the regular address.